 Sexual assault is extremely prevalent across the country - according to the National Sexual Violence Resource Center, in the United States, “one in five women and one in sixteen men are sexually assaulted in college.”
-Many times survivors, like Heisler-Murray, and campus communities are displeased with the way that these incidents are dealt with.
+Many times survivors and campus communities are displeased with the way that these incidents are dealt with.

 Heisler-Murray described having two goals for the club.
 First, she wanted to create a safe space.
 She wants the It’s On Us meetings to be for members, and for anyone in the community who needs support around sexual assault, or those who just need to talk.
 Second, she wants to improve the way the college handles sexual assault cases.
 The club wants to change Sarah Lawrence’s communication strategies when talking with sexual assault survivors.
 In addition, she wants to put a larger emphasis on the safety of the survivor, as well as on the community as a whole.

 Heisler-Murray’s goal is to reach all members of the Sarah Lawrence community: students, faculty, staff and administration.
 She said, “It’s not just on the students, it is on the people who work here.”

 “Every campus is struggling in its own way.
 I do not think we are any better or any worse.
 Especially this year, it feels like there has been an email every week about something happening,” Heisler-Murray said.
 “And there are a lot of students being kept in the dark about it and a lot of survivors being kept in the dark about it.
 I think there is a lot of work to be done, as there is on all college campuses.”